phoebeschmidt/phoebe-acme-tech-shop/README.md

 Given the specs for this assignment and my time constraints, I decided to prioritize features according to the below list:

-*Feature completion.
+-Feature completion.
 (Including figuring out react-router and react-redux, both new for me)

-*error handling/good output to user
+-error handling/good output to user

-*documentation
+-documentation

-*testing
+-testing

-*responsiveness
+-responsiveness

-*making things pretty (bootstrap + css)
+-making things pretty (bootstrap + css)